A list of famous Christians. These Christians are famous for a variety of reasons, but all share a common Christian faith.

 Maximilian Kolbe (1894 – 1941 ) A Polish Franciscan priest.
 In 1941, he was arrested for sheltering Jews and sent to Auschwitz.
 He volunteered to take the place of a man condemned to death and is known as the ‘Saint of Auschwitz.’

 C.S.
-Lewis (1898 – 1963) A Best-selling author who sought to promote Christian ideas within the context of his Narnia Chronicles.
+Lewis (1898 – 1963) Author who sought to promote Christian ideas within the context of his Narnia Chronicles.
 Lewis also wrote articles on why he became a Christian after a long period of internal debate.

 Eric Liddell (1902 – 1945) Olympic 400m champion.
 Turned down the opportunity to run in the 100m because heats involved participating on Sunday, which he considered sacred.